 Why do the Confirmation candidates have so many classes?

-With Confirmation, candidates are taking responsibility for their own Christian life, spiritual growth, and for making an impact for Christ in the world with their faith.
+With Confirmation, candidates are taking responsibility for their own Christian life, spiritual growth, and to make an impact in the world with their faith in Christ.
 The Holy Spirit will confirm him or her in the faith.
 To meet the challenges of an anti-Christian world, Christians need a very solid formation.
-After our program transition, candidates for Confirmation will need to have participated for four consecutive years in the Family of Faith program or its equivalent.
+Candidates for Confirmation need to have participated for four consecutive years in the Family of Faith program or its equivalent.

 What happens in the family social meeting at the last Sundays of each month?

 The aim of this Sunday is to encounter Jesus Christ: first by joining in his sacrifice and receiving his Real Presence in the Mass.
 We then express our Communion in Christ by family togetherness, and with togetherness with other Christian families.
 After family Mass, our families will benefit from sharing food and group activities with other families who share our faith.
 These activities will vary, including social gatherings at St. Mary of the Angels, at parks, or service to the poor and needy, etc.

 It is important to brings the family together with Christian activities, to meet other Catholic families, and build solid friendships with each other and with Christ.
 This will safeguard our families from the many things that divide us and help St. Mary of the Angels thrive as a “family of families.”

 I work on Sundays!
 Does that mean I can’t participate?

 It may happen that one parent or the other may have to miss a session due to work or some emergency.
 In that case, the other parent should attend.
 This is a family formational program.
 It works best with both parents participating.
 Minimally, one adult who permanently resides with the child should be there at each Sunday event, as it is the family who will be teaching the students their lessons.
 Please keep in mind that this program is only operating on two Sundays each month.
 Try to schedule your time to make this program feasible for your family.